dikortis/LetsTalkETC/Episodes/Episode_15.md

-complicated in the end even though like kind of the pure core of Haskell is completely explicable in the mathematical formalism okay so the sort of the slightly dirty truth is that we have we still have kind of programming languages constructed in a nice
+complicated in the end even though like kind of the pure core of Haskell is completely explicable in the mathematical formalism so the sort of the slightly dirty truth is that we have we still have kind of programming languages constructed in a nice